wangtao0101/vscode-debug-leetcode/README.md

 # Attention

-> This extension should work with (vscode-leetcode)[https://marketplace.visualstudio.com/items?itemName=shengchen.vscode-leetcode]
+> This extension should work with [vscode-leetcode](https://marketplace.visualstudio.com/items?itemName=shengchen.vscode-leetcode)

-### Debug a Problem
+## Debug a Problem

 ![debug](https://raw.githubusercontent.com/wangtao0101/vscode-debug-leetcode/master/docs/gifs/debug.gif)

-> Currently debug-leetcode only support Python3 and Javascript language and in the future we will support more lanuages which support vscode debug protocal.
+> Currently debug-leetcode only support Python3, Javascript and cpp language and in the future we will support more lanuages which support vscode debug protocal.
 Welcome to get PR for another language.
-My next plan is to support c and c++.
+My next plan is to support c and java.

 > Not all problems are supported(most free problems are supported) and only supported problems have debug option.

 > If you have any issue about the debug feature, you can [create a issue](https://github.com/wangtao0101/vscode-debug-leetcode/issues/new?template=bug.md) with detail information

--   Python3 debug Requirement
+## Python3 debug

+### Requirement

 -   Step 1.
-Install a supported version of Python3 on your system (note: that the system install of Python on macOS is not supported).
+Install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for Visual Studio Code.

 -   Step 2.
+Install a supported version of Python3 on your system (note: that the system install of Python on macOS is not supported) and add python command to your environment.

+## Cpp debug

+> Currently cpp debug only support latest MinGW

+### Requirement

-Install the Python extension for Visual Studio Code.
+-   Step 1.
+Install the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) for Visual Studio Code.

+-   Step 2.
+Install [MinGW](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download) Windows or `sudo apt-get install build-essential gdb` for linux on your system and add gcc and gdb command to your environment.

+-   Step 3.
+You'd better read the [document](https://code.visualstudio.com/docs/cpp/config-mingw) on vscode website about the example and how to debug cpp on corresponding system.

--   Javasript debug Requirement
+## Javasript debug

 Nothing just vscode

-# Be careful ❗️
+## Be careful ❗️

 Extention will generate some stub code in your current file like: